 Q: Once my I-485 application is approved, do I need to move to the United States or live in the U.S. for a minimum number of days during the year?A: Yes.
 Within 180 days of receiving the visa the investor must enter the U.S. and establish residency.
 Evidence of residency includes opening a bank accounts, obtaining a driver's license or social security number, paying state and federal income taxes, as well as renting or buying a home.
 In general, all permanent residents must live in the U.S. at least six months each year in order not to lose their "Green Card".

 Q: Can you help me find a real estate agent in the Unites States?A: Yes.
 We are associated with several licensed real estate agencies in the U.S. and would be happy to help you find your ideal commercial as well as residential property free of charge.
 Please use our contact form for a free consultation.

 Q: Can you help me find a Regional Center in which to invest?A: Yes.
 If needed, our associated Immigration Attorneys will be able to introduce you to professional financial advisors who, for a fee to be determined by them, may help you identify a Regional Center that best meets your requirements.
 If you prefer to do your own research, here is the official list of all currently approved Regional Centers: Immigrant Investor Regional Centers

 The Cyprus Citizenship by Investment Program provides the applicant with several investment options starting at EUR 2,0 million for immediate European citizenship and passport.
-The entire citizenship application process can be as fast as 90 days.
+The entire citizenship application can be as fast as 3 - 6 months.

 The Greece Golden Visa allows non-EU applicants to file for Greek residency by way of a EUR 250,000 investment in local real estate.
 The applicant may file for Greek citizenship after seven years of permanent residency.